Do You Want Access To 700,000+ Presets & Templates?

-Change Timeline Resolution DaVinci Resolve: 5 EASY Steps
+How To Change Timeline Resolution In DaVinci Resolve In 5 EASY Steps

 To change the timeline resolution in DaVinci Resolve, start by opening your project and navigating to the timeline settings, represented by a gear icon.
 Within these settings, you'll find options to adjust resolution, frame rate, and other parameters.
 Choose a resolution that suits your needs, either from the presets or by entering a custom resolution.
 Remember, altering the timeline resolution can impact the quality of your footage, so it's best to select a resolution that aligns with your original footage's resolution or aspect ratio.

-Change Timeline Resolution DaVinci Resolve: 5 EASY Steps
+How To Change Timeline Resolution In DaVinci Resolve In 5 EASY Steps

 How do I reduce the size of my DaVinci Resolve timeline?